harirathod/homepage/README.md

 ## Overview
-An aesthetic homepage for an imaginary company called 'Glacier'.
+An aesthetic homepage with a sign-up form, for an imaginary company called 'Glacier'.

 ## Live Demo
 - Click **[here](https://harirathod.github.io/homepage/)** for the live demo.